Reichstag building: Nazi period

+On 27 February 1933, there was an arson attack on the Reichstag building, precisely four weeks after Nazi leader Adolf Hitler was sworn in as Chancellor of Germany.
+Despite the firefighters' efforts, most of the building was gutted.
+Marinus van der Lubbe, a Dutch "council communist", was the apparent culprit; however, Hitler attributed the fire to Communist agitators.
+He used it as a pretext to claim that Communists were plotting against the German government, and induced President Paul von Hindenburg to issue the Reichstag Fire Decree suspending civil liberties, and pursue a "ruthless confrontation" with the Communists.

-Following the Reichstag fire on 27 February 1933, the building was not used for parliamentary sessions for the next 12 years of Nazi rule.
-Instead, the nearby Kroll Opera House was used, and the Reichstag building became the setting for political exhibitions.
-In 1939 the library and archive were moved elsewhere, and the windows bricked up as the building was made into a fortress.
+Following the Reichstag fire, the building was not used for parliamentary sessions for the next 12 years of Nazi rule.
+Instead, the nearby Kroll Opera House was modified into a legislative chamber and served as the location of all parliamentary sessions, whilst the Reichstag building became the setting for political exhibitions.
+In 1939, the library and archive were moved elsewhere, and the windows bricked up as the building was made into a fortress.
 By 1943, the building was used as a hospital, and a radio tube manufacturing facility by AEG.
 During the Battle of Berlin in 1945, it became one of the central targets for the Red Army to capture, due to its perceived symbolic significance.

 Cold War

 When the Cold War emerged, the building was physically within West Berlin, but in ruins.
-During the Berlin blockade, an enormous number of West Berliners assembled before the building on 9 September 1948, and Mayor Ernst Reuter held a famous speech that ended with "Ihr Völker der Welt... schaut auf diese Stadt..." ("You people of the world...look upon this city...").
+During the Berlin Blockade, an enormous number of West Berliners assembled before the building on 9 September 1948, and Mayor Ernst Reuter held a famous speech that ended with "Ihr Völker der Welt... schaut auf diese Stadt..." ("You people of the world...look upon this city...").